-Name the files you are going to attach with no spaces (for example, 501C3letter.doc or 5013C_letter.doc).
+Name the files you are going to attach with no spaces (for example, 501C3letter.doc or 5013C_letter.doc) and no special characters.
 Use a meaningful name that identifies the specific document.

-Make sure that each attachment has a valid extension (.pdf, .doc, .rtf, .xls, .bmp, .docx, .xlsx).
+Make sure that each attachment has a valid extension (.pdf, .doc, .rtf, .xls, .bmp, .txt, .docx, .xlsx).